Part of the Key Freight Documents Guide

 |Forwarder Sign-off||Place of Issue, Date of Issue, and Signature.|

 |Forwarder||Specified at the top of the form.
 Logo, name, and sometimes contact details.|

 |Negotiability||Usually specified at the top of the form, and/or in the consignee field.
 Most BOLs are marked negotiable, meaning the goods can change ownership while in transit.
 Only large companies shipping in-house or between sister companies should mark the shipment as non-negotiable.|

-The Bill Of Lading And You
+The Bill of Lading and You

-The bill of lading described here is the contract of carriage between the forwarder and their customer.
-It is more properly called the house BOL, to distinguish it from a very similar document called the Master BOL.
+The Bill of Lading described here is the contract of carriage between the forwarder and their customer.
+It is more properly called the House BOL, to distinguish it from a very similar document called the Master BOL.

-The master bill of lading also acts as the forwarder’s receipt of delivery and contract of carriage.
-The end customer doesn’t get a copy of this document, but their forwarder should provide them with the master bill of lading number.
+The Master Bill of Lading also acts as the forwarder’s receipt of delivery and contract of carriage.
+The end customer doesn’t get a copy of this document, but their forwarder should provide them with the Master Bill of Lading number.
 It acts as a tracking number while the shipment is in the carrier’s hands.

 You will first see the House BOL as a draft.
 Soon after reserving a carrier booking, the forwarder will send a draft to confirm weights and dimensions.
-It is important to check them because the departure port will weigh the shipment, and any discrepancy may lead to fines being imposed, and the BOL being updated.
+It is important to check them because the departure port will weigh the shipment and any discrepancy may lead to fines being imposed and the BOL being updated.

 As well as checking weights and dimensions, the customer should also carefully check that all other information is correct.
 Even minor discrepancies between the House BOL and the commercial invoice or shipping records could trigger costly customs inspections later on.